Blogs

 5. An unexpected health issue such as a heart attack

 Activating an SOS alarm can swiftly summon help, ensuring dangerous situations are quickly resolved with minimal impact.
+These systems are vital for employees in sectors such as healthcare, construction, retail, and security — where lone worker safety risks are frequent and unpredictable.

 There are several types of SOS alarms available to cater to different needs and scenarios: